Black-legged kittiwake: Subspecies

+Apart from the hind toe, the two subspecies are almost identical, R. tridactyla pollicaris is in general slightly larger than R. tridactyla tridactyla.

+Distribution and habitat

 The black-legged kittiwake is a coastal bird of the arctic to subarctic regions of the world.
 It can be found all across the northern coasts of the Atlantic, from Canada to Greenland as well as on the Pacific side from Alaska to the coast of Siberia.
-Black-legged kittiwakes' wintering range extends further south from the St-Lawrence to the southern coast of New Jersey as well as in China, the Sargasso sea and of the coast of west Africa.
+Black-legged kittiwakes' wintering range extends further south from the St-Lawrence to the southern coast of New Jersey as well as in China, the Sargasso sea and off the coast of west Africa.
 There are two subspecies of black-legged kittiwake.
 Rissa tridactyla tridactyla can be found on the Atlantic coast whereas Rissa tridactyla pollicaris is found on the Pacific coast.

-Out of all the laridae, the kittiwakes are the most pelagic ones.
+Out of all the gulls, the kittiwakes are the most pelagic ones, except for perhaps Sabine's gull.
 Kittiwakes are almost exclusively found at sea with the exception of the breeding period, from May to September, where they can be found nesting on the sheerest sea cliffs.
-They are rarely found inland, though they have been reported on few instances as far as 20 km inland.
+They are rarely found inland, though occasional vagrants can turn up far inland, even in central Asia well over a thousand km from the sea.
 For the rest of the year, kittiwake spend most of their time on the wing out of sight from the coast.